AIDevelopersMonster/Snake_Game/ARDUINO/UNO/ReadMe.md

 2. Search for the library name and click `Install`.

 ---
+## Demo Video

+You can watch the demo of this project on YouTube:

+<iframe width="560" height="315" src="https://www.youtube.com/shorts/WVFBBT0bwIA" frameborder="0" allowfullscreen></iframe>
 ## Future Additions
 - Implementing Snake on other platforms such as ESP32 or Raspberry Pi Pico.
 - Adding difficulty levels and score tracking.